Triple Crown

 Hours of research by our editors, distilled into minutes of clarity.

-• The economics of horse racing
+• The complicated economics of horse racing

 When the 1973 Kentucky Derby came around, it had been 25 years since a horse had won the Triple Crown.
 And then Secretariat laid down the fastest Derby, a record that stands today.
 Then he won a sloppy Preakness, setting up a chance at a Triple Crown.
 This video is the wire-to-wire coverage of the 1973 Belmont showing Secretariat winning by a record 31 lengths, and the after-race celebration.

-Racing a thoroughbred isn’t just about riding a horse as fast as you can.
+Racing a thoroughbred isn't just about riding a horse as fast as you can.
 There is a complex racing strategy that forces jockeys to balance aggression and patience, conserving energy for that final stretch.
-This Kentucky Derby Winners article explores the split-second decisions jockeys make during high-pressure races, moves they make to outsmart their opponents, and the importance of connecting with their horse.
+This Kentucky Derby Winners article explores the split-second decisions jockeys make during high-pressure races, the moves they make to outsmart their opponents, and the importance of connecting with their horse.

-Since 1988, Lawrence Jones has climbed into Pimlico’s cherry picker to paint the Preakness winner’ silks on its iconic weathervane—a tradition born in 1909.
-This America’s Best Racing profiles Jones, a retired graphic artist, and how he has to meticulously paint the weathervane—even under challenging conditions.
+Since 1988, Lawrence Jones has climbed into Pimlico's cherry picker to paint the Preakness winners' silks on its iconic weathervane—a tradition born in 1909.
+This America's Best Racing profiles Jones, a retired graphic artist, and how he has to meticulously paint the weathervane—even under challenging conditions.
 Learn the rich history of the event, and what happened to the weathervane after the 1966 fire.

 Explore Society & Culture